hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 `10.20.1.1`, `10.20.1.2` and `10.20.1.3`.
 In Site 2 they get `10.20.2.1`,
 `10.20.2.2` and `10.20.2.3`.

-The domain names in the example network are shown in the following table:
+The local domain names in the example network are shown in the following table:

 | Entity      | Domain Name                |  Domain Name Alias      |
 |-------------|----------------------------|-------------------------|